OUR APPROACH TO TAX

 Introduction

-Royal Caribbean Group (“RCCL”) is a publicly traded cruise line company with worldwide operations, which delivers world-class and memorable vacations, responsibility, to guest around the world., RCCL operates three brands: Royal Caribbean International, Celebrity Cruises, and Silversea Cruises.
-In addition, we have joint venture interest in TUI Cruises and Hapag-Lloyd cruises.
-In the United Kingdom (“UK”), Silversea Cruises business presence is composed of two UK legal entities: Silversea Cruises (Europe), Ltd. and Silversea (UK), Ltd. referred to as (“SS UK”).
+Royal Caribbean Group (“RCCL”) is a publicly traded cruise line company with worldwide operations that responsibly delivers world-class and memorable vacations to guests worldwide.
+RCCL operates three brands: Royal Caribbean International, Celebrity Cruises, and Silversea Cruises.
+In addition, we have a joint venture interest in TUI Cruises and Hapag-Lloyd Cruises.
+In the United Kingdom (“UK”), Silversea Cruises business presence is composed of three UK legal entities: Silversea Cruises (Europe), Ltd., Silversea (UK), Ltd., and Silversea Holding (UK) Ltd. referred to as (“SS UK”)

 Our Tax Principles